Web3 AI Daily Review (2024/8/2)

 1. AI Industry

-l Google Releases Three New Generative AI Models Emphasizing Safety and Transparency
+l Google Releases Three New Generative AI Models Focusing on Security and Transparency

 l Meta's Q2 Earnings Report: Record Revenue but Continued Losses in Metaverse Investments

-In the second quarter of this year, Meta Platforms once again suffered a loss of $4.5 billion in its metaverse business, Reality Labs, bringing the total funding losses in the metaverse sector to nearly $60 billion since 2019.
-During the Q2 earnings call held on July 31, Meta reported that its revenue exceeded expectations, reaching $49 billion, a 22% increase compared to the same period last year, marking the second-highest quarterly revenue in Meta's history.
-Looking ahead, Meta revealed plans to expand its capital expenditures, particularly for research and development in the field of artificial intelligence, expecting significant growth by 2025.
-Additionally, the California-based tech giant announced a profit of $13.5 billion, with Zuckerberg noting that the main source of this profit was the company's advancements in artificial intelligence and the continued growth of applications like Threads and WhatsApp.
+In the second quarter of this year, Meta Platforms once again suffered a loss of $4.5 billion in its metaverse business Reality Labs, bringing the total funding losses in the metaverse sector to nearly $60 billion since 2019.
+In the Q2 earnings call held on July 31, Meta reported its revenue, which exceeded expectations at $49 billion, a 22% increase compared to the same period last year, marking Meta's second-highest quarterly revenue ever.
+Looking ahead, Meta revealed plans to expand capital expenditures, particularly for research and development in the AI sector, expecting significant growth by 2025.
+Additionally, the California-based tech giant announced a profit of $13.5 billion, with Zuckerberg noting that the main source of this profit was the company's advancements in artificial intelligence, as well as the continued growth of applications like Threads and WhatsApp.

 2. Web3 AI